Read time : 9 min

 Take action:

-• Brand before sales
+• Brand before conversion

 Avoid being overly promotional until you’ve established a following.
 Instead, focus on showing off your brand’s personality, creating engaging content, and helping your prospects.
 Personality, community, and helpful content build genuine connections and trust.
 And once people are invested, the conversions will follow naturally.